-Hey mama!
+Hey there!
 Are you looking for valuable tools and resources to help you make money, save money and manage your finances?
 If you said yes, then I’ve got you covered!

 This page includes the full rundown of my favorite money tools for improving your financial life.
-You can give one or all of them a try to see what works best for you and your family!
+You can give one or all of them a try to see what works best for you!

 Note: This page does include affiliate links.
 That means I may earn a small commission if you click and make a purchase.

 Best Tools for Saving Money

 If you’re tired of paying too much money for cell phone service, consider switching to Tello.

 With Tello, you can get family cell phone plans for a fraction of what you might pay for a regular contract family plan.
 Plans start as low as $5/month per line for family coverage.

 Acorns is a money-saving app that lets you invest with your spare change.
 Here’s how it works: you link your bank account to the app.
 When you make a purchase, Acorns rounds up the transaction and invests the difference in an investment account.

 It’s a simplified way to invest with small amounts of money.
 This tool is great for younger families who are new to investing but you can also use it to build up extra cash even if you’re already saving for retirement or investing elsewhere.
 And pricing starts as low as $1 per month!

 Cable TV can be a huge drain on the family budget so why not stream instead?